--o option) new window/card in our default web browser and display following content.
-If that didn't happen, open a browser manually and navigate to
+-o option) new window/card in our default web browser and display the following content.
+If that didn't happen, then open a browser manually and navigate to

-Now let's get back to our current project.Click NEXT LESSON button to proceed further.
+Now let's get back to our current project.Click the NEXT LESSON button to proceed further.

 Previous lesson Next lesson